 - Allstays app (MUST have!!!).
 The ultimate app for finding RV parks, fuel stations, Walmarts, LP filling services, and reviews of all of those.
 Too many awesome features to list here.
 Go buy the app right now!

-- Coverage app: shows where you can expect cell service by carrier and signal type (3G, 4G, LTE, etc)
+- Sensorly app: shows where you can expect cell service by carrier and signal type (3G, 4G, LTE, etc).
+MUCH MUCH better than the “Coverage?” app.

 - State Lines app: tells you the state laws you need to know about when entering a new state (seat belt laws, tax rates, rest stop max hours you can stay, etc).